kstenerud/dogma/kbnf.md

 - identifier = mygrammar_v1
 - description = My first grammar

-# This is the first place a comment can be placed.
+# This is the first place where a comment can exist.
 myrule # comment
  = # comment
  myexpression # comment